hpcugent/hanythingondemand/docs/Example_use_cases.rst

     # copy results
     cp -a wordcount.out $HOME/$PBS_JOBNAME.$PBS_JOBID

+.. note:: No modules need to be loaded in order to make sure the required software is available (i.e., Java, Hadoop).
+          Setting up the working environment in which the job will be run is done right after starting the HOD cluster.

+          To check which modules are/will be available, you can use ``module list`` in the script you supply to ``hod batch`` or check the details of the HOD distribution you use via :ref:`cmdline_clone`.

 To run this script on a Hadoop cluster, we can submit it via ``hod batch``::